 Then there’s usually some discussions around how so far people should reinforce the rigidity of preferences because what will happen when something the individual wants is truly no longer available, despite the best efforts of social media campaigns.

 Part-way through last year I had to deal with a situation where an item that was a key part of my day-to-day routine stopped being available.
-I almost exclusively drink sugar-free lime squash – around 4-6 litres per day.
+I almost exclusively drink water and sugar-free lime squash – around 4-6 litres per day.
 I’ve written before about my difficulties around interoception and staying hydrated, and now this drink is a key part of my routine – I buy the 2L bottles in sets of 10 and generally buy 10 more once I’m down to my last 3 or 4.